mykki92/CI_PP5_SOUNDCHECK/README.md

 ### Top Profiles
 - Displays a list of the ten most followed users in the app, or a list of four on smaller screens
 - Contains follow buttons next to username which allow users to follow these profiles
-- Featured on the Home, Feed and Checked pages
+- Featured on the Home, Feed and Checks pages
 - User stories covered: 29

 <details><summary>Screenshots</summary>